Peng-Rao/SE4HPC_notes/main.typ

 ]

 The following suggestions are useful in defining an appropriate use cases:
-- Use cases named with *verbs* that indicate what the user is trying to accomplish
+- Use cases named with *verbs* that indicate hat the user is trying to accomplish
 - Actors named with *nouns*
 - Use cases steps in *active voice*
 - The causal relationship between steps should be clear